CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Who pays the lowest auto insurance premiums in Alaska?
+Who pays a lower insurance premium in Alaska?

 • Married drivers pay 9% less than single drivers.

-• Alaska drivers with clean records pay 31% less than drivers who have a DUI on their record.
+• Alaska drivers with clean records pay 31% less than drivers who have a DUI on their records.

 • Alaska drivers in their 20s pay 57% lower rates for insurance than a 16-year-old in Alaska.